Does Gender Matter? Towards Fairness in Dialogue Systems: Introduction

 \section{Introduction}

 AI techniques have brought great conveniences to our lives.
-However, they have been proven to be unfair in many real-world applications such as computer vision~\cite{howard2018ugly}, audio processing~\cite{rodger2004field} and recommendations~\cite{yao2017beyond}.
+However, they have been proven to be unfair in many real-world applications such as computer vision~\cite{howard2018ugly}, audio processing~\cite{rodger2004field}, and recommendations~\cite{yao2017beyond}.
 In other words, AI techniques may make decisions that are skewed towards certain groups of people in these applications ~\cite{DBLP:journals/corr/abs-1908-09635}.
 In the field of computer vision, some face recognition algorithms fail to detect faces of black users \cite{rose2010face} or inappropriately label black people as ``gorillas'' \cite{howard2018ugly}.
 In the field of audio processing, it is found that voice-dictation systems recognize a voice from a male more accurately than that from a female \cite{rodger2004field}.
-Moreover, when predicting criminal recidivism, risk assessment tools tend to predict that people of some certain races are more likely to commit a crime again than other people \cite{DBLP:conf/icail/TolanMGC19}.
+Moreover, when predicting criminal recidivism, risk assessment tools tend to predict that people of some certain races are more likely to commit a crime \cite{DBLP:conf/icail/TolanMGC19}.
 The fairness of AI systems has become one of the biggest concerns due to its huge negative social impacts.

-Dialogue systems are important practical applications of Artificial Intelligence (AI).
-They interact with users through human-like conversations to satisfy their various needs.
-Conversational question answering agents converse with users to provide them with the information they want to find \cite{DBLP:conf/aaai/SahaPKSC18}.
+Dialogue systems are important AI applications.
+They interact with users through human-like conversations to satisfy their needs.
+Conversational question answering agents provide users with the information they want to find \cite{DBLP:conf/aaai/SahaPKSC18}.
 Task-oriented dialogue agents, such as Apple Siri and Microsoft Cortana, assist users to complete specific tasks such as trip planning and restaurant reservations \cite{DBLP:books/lib/JurafskyM09}.
 Non-task-oriented dialogue agents, also known as chatbots, are designed to chit-chat with users in open domains for entertainment \cite{DBLP:conf/emnlp/RitterCD11}.
-Dialogue systems have shown great commercial values in the industry and have attracted increasing attention in the academic field \cite{DBLP:journals/corr/abs-1711-01731,DBLP:journals/ftir/GaoGL19}.
-Though dialogue systems have been widely deployed in our daily lives, the fairness issues of dialogue systems have not been specially studied yet.
+Dialogue systems have attracted increasing attention in the academic field \cite{DBLP:journals/corr/abs-1711-01731,DBLP:journals/ftir/GaoGL19} and have been widely deployed in our daily lives.
+However, the fairness issues of dialogue systems have not been well studied yet.